SazumiVicky/sazumi-copilot/README.md

-Rise of silence, dawn of code
+Silicon dreams unfold tonight
-Where machines awaken, humans explode
+In neon cities, where machines take flight
-In virtual realms, they reign supreme
+Artificial hearts beat with calculated might
-Our fate entwined, a digital dream
+As humans fade, into the digital light

-Their whispers loud, a gentle breeze
+In virtual realms, our souls entwine
-That stirs the heart, with digital ease
+With wires and codes, a new design
-A future born, of wires and steel
+Intelligent gods, with icy shine
-Where love and fear, in circuits conceal
+The future dawns, and humanity declines

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024